KatharinaMeyer/projectseminar/README.md

-Testing Composer, PHPUnit and Travis
+Testing Composer, PHPUnit and Travis-CI